smatechnologies/ibm-i-agent-docs/docs/file-transfer/screens.md

 This field supports a description of the Digital Certificate Manager application, for information purposes only.

-The \"Client App\" is for the SMAFT Agent, acting as the TLS Client.
+The "Client App" is for the SMAFT Agent, acting as the TLS Client.

 TLS DCM Client App Application ID